kienpham2000/eks-workshop/content/network-policies/tigera/environment.md

 Next, you will need to set some environment variables.
 There are commands for some of them, but a few you need to supply.

 The $CLUSTER_NAME variable is the same that you used to create the cluster using the 'eksctl' command at the beginning of the workshop.
-If you followed the directions, it will be 'eksworkshop-eksctl'
+If you followed the directions, it will be 'eksworkshop-eksctl-yourusername'

 ```
-CLUSTER_NAME=eksworkshop-eksctl
+CLUSTER_NAME=eksworkshop-eksctl-yourusername
 ```

 The next thing we need to manually set is your Tigera Secure Cloud Edition $TS_TOKEN.
 This can be found by checking your [Zendesk tickets](https://support.tigera.io/hc/en-us/requests).
 The Token can be found in your welcome ticket and is a _UUID_, or long string of hex digits.